kester2015/KeckLFC-deploy/README.md

 >Note added by Greg: Needed to click on the windows button install, NOT the “installer” or “.zip” or “CLI” buttons.

 ### 5.2: Open your project folder in VScode and select the python environment
+add by jinhao: select python environment is optional

 - 1. Open your project folder in VScode